Skip To Main Content

 Parent-Teacher Conferences: Critical to Student Outcomes

-Dr. Renée Greenfield, Head of School Blog
+Dr. Renée Greenfield, Head of School

 Listen to Renée read this article aloud.

-We’re off and running with a new school year, and the excitement—the optimism—among teachers and students are palpable.
+We’re off and running with a new school year, and the excitement—the optimism—among educators and students are palpable.
 Foundational to a Carroll education is collaboration with families, and that gets started right away with the first parent-teacher conference of the school year.

 • to know and appreciate their child,